tessel/project/README.md

 ## Working groups

-To enable the above goals, the Tessel Project is establishing working groups.
+The Tessel Project forms working groups to accomplish our year-long goals.

 ### What's a working group?
 * A working group (WG) is a group of people working toward a defined, accomplishable goal.